what are the most unused keys on a keyboard 1

 F8

-The F8 key holds significance during the startup process of a computer, particularly when troubleshooting or accessing advanced boot options.
+The F8 key holds significance during a computer’s startup process, particularly when troubleshooting or accessing advanced boot options.
 By repeatedly pressing F8 before the operating system starts loading, you can enter Safe Mode or access other recovery and troubleshooting options.
 This can be incredibly useful in resolving various software issues or starting the computer with minimal system resources.

 F9

-The F9 key is another underutilized function key, but it does have some notable functionalities.
-In some spreadsheet programs, like Microsoft Excel, pressing F9 recalculates all formulas within the current sheet, ensuring the accuracy and up-to-date nature of your data.
+The F9 key is another underutilized function key but has some notable functionalities.
+In some spreadsheet programs, like Microsoft Excel, pressing F9 recalculates all formulas within the current sheet, ensuring your data’s accuracy and up-to-date nature.
 Furthermore, F9 can be assigned custom functions or shortcuts in specific software applications, providing personalized capabilities based on your needs and preferences.

 F10